qly14/MITM-Preimage-Attack/README.md

 - `Article_Experiment`: the result and the experimental code in the article.
 - `newlibs`: the libraries used by the different tools.
 - `Improved attack on Ascon-XOF.pdf`: An improved MITM preimage attack on 4-round Ascon-XOF.
-- `quick-version.pdf`: A quick revision paper of our submission #26 Meet-in-the-Middle Preimage Attacks on Sponge-based Hashing
+- `quick-version.pdf`: A quick revision paper of our submission #26 Conditional Meet-in-the-Middle Preimage Attacks on Sponge-based Hashing